 - (a) Horizontal movements of an ice sheet these would occur during "ice breakout" at spring when an essentially intact ice sheet is moved past the dock; and they are the first step in ice breakup.
 This process would exert horizontal loads on the structures.
 The ice failure process depends on the shape of the piles or cribs.
 For vertical ones, the ice will fail in crushing.
 If the structures are sloped, flexure will act to relieve the ice load, as ice is much stronger in compression than bending.
 However, the slope must be less than about 60° for this effect to start to be significant.
-Hence, unless a dock proponent was going to put cones on the piles (as an example); the ice loads on the piles or cribs will be governed by crushing.
-This is a case that was included in the "Potential Mitigation Approaches" section of the report. - (b) Vertical movements of the ice sheet due to water level changes these cause "jacking" on structures, and exert vertical loads on them.
+Hence, unless a dock proponent was going to put cones on the piles (as an example); the ice loads on the piles or cribs will be governed by crushing. - (b) Vertical movements of the ice sheet due to water level changes these cause "jacking" on structures, and exert vertical loads on them.
 The maximum ice force is governed by the load to fail the ice through cracking, notably by forming radial and circumferential cracks. - (c) Horizontal movements of an ice pack this case was considered for completeness although it is practically certain that horizontal movements of an intact ice sheet would exert higher loads.